 Who is required to report?

-Employers and/or labor organizations conducting business in the State of Arizona are required to report the following employees:
+Employers and/or labor organizations doing business in the State of Ohio must report the following employees and contractors:

 What do I have to report?

 - Employer's Federal Employer Identification Number (FEIN).
 If you have more than one FEIN, please make certain you use the same FEIN you use to report your quarterly wage information when reporting new hires.

 - Employer's Payroll Processing Address

 Required Employee Information:

 - Employee's Name (First, Middle, Last)

 - State of Hire